mjfreese/mazes/README.md

-# Getting Started with Create React App
+# Mazes for Programmers by Jamis Buck done in React

 Working through Mazes for Programmers by Jamis Buck using react